nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

   </div>
 </div>

 The main issue we focused on was that the screen felt cognitively overwhelming—users didn’t know where to look first.
-We approached the day by asking: What is the ideal order in which users should consume the information on this page?
+We approached the day by asking: **What is the ideal order in which users should consume the information on this page**?
 We considered what the submitter needs to see every time versus only occasionally, and used those insights to prioritise elements of the design and guide the user through the page.
 Given that users have different workflows, the design also needed to allow for some flexibility.
 A recurring theme in user research was the desire to see "everything all on one page"—to view all information in context—so our challenge was to deliver that while keeping it digestible and easy to navigate.

 #### Order of consumption:
 1. Orientation